How Battery Manufacturing Humidity Affects Electrode Sheet Resistance in Lithium-ion Batteries

 • Air Vent Area: >70% RH

-After 24 hours, electrode sheet resistance was measured using IEST Electrode Resistance Tester under a compaction pressure of 25 MPa with a 15 s hold time.
-The protocol isolates the influence of ambient moisture on the electrode electrical response by keeping all electrochemical and mechanical test parameters constant across samples.
+After 24 hours, electrode sheet resistance was measured using the IEST Electrode Resistance Tester under a compaction pressure of 25 MPa with a 15 s hold time.
+The protocol isolates the influence of ambient moisture on electrode electrical response by keeping all electrochemical and mechanical test parameters constant across samples.

 Table 1.
 Summary of measured electrode sheet resistance after storage at various humidity levels.